What Do We Know About Treating ADHD with Medical Food? Not Much.

-The answer: Not much.
-Early research is still thin, however one encouraging study suggests that ADHD patients may see some symptom relief with few side effects from this natural treatment.
+Early research is still thin, however, one encouraging study suggests that patients with ADHD may see some symptom relief with few side effects from this natural treatment.
 Learn more here.

 Medical foods are not simply foods recommended by a physician.
 They are not supplements or medications, either.
 You don’t need a prescription for a medical food, but it must be consumed or administered under the supervision of a physician.
 The FDA does not approve or regulate medical foods, however it does define and enforce their labeling requirements.
 Products used for diabetes treatment or for pregnancy are not considered medical foods by the FDA, however a product used to treat ADHD is.